multimodalAI/multimodal-ai-hugo-group/content/authors/chen-chen/_index.md

 superuser: false

 # Role/position
-role: Lecturer in Computer Vision, University of Sheffield
+role: Lecturer in Computer Vision, Department of Computer Science

 # Order that this section appears on the page.
 weight: 45

 # Organizations/Affiliations
 organizations:
-  - name:
+  - name: The University of Sheffield
     url: ''